IEntin/ClientServer/docs/README.md

 ### Building and Testing

+#### Notice:

+if libcryptopp.a was not found rerun 'sudo ./makeCrypto.sh '

 Clone the project, run './makeCrypto.sh <Crypto++ zip file name>'.\
 This script will download requested source and build the library in /usr/local directory,\
 one has to be a superuser to do that,current source is cryptopp890.zip.\